Eligamer5678/DwarvesAreStealingMyBread/README.md

 # Dwarves are stealing my bread
-The BREAD rules above all dwarves.
-All dwarves pray to the BREAD.
-Dwarves must recreate the BREAD.
+The holy BREAD calls to us my children, we dwarves shall find it once more.
+Monsters and even our own brotheren don't beleive in this yeasty GOD, so PRAISE BE TO BREAD.

 #### Infomation